Here’s a knockout tool for writers. One that helps you write better stories, expand your readership, and grow a loyal following—all in one place.

 - First, I wrote a couple of articles.
 The Character Most Writers Get Wrong is all about the mistakes authors make when designing INTJ characters and Are You a Highly Sensitive Person? is all about HSPs.

 - At the end of these articles I included a call-to-action.
 That call-to-action asks INTJ and HSP readers to contact me if they wanted to be interviewed for the series.

 - Then I pinned the articles to relevant group boards on Pinterest.
 Pinning to group boards allowed me to access Pinterest users who weren’t yet following my personal boards and who I otherwise wouldn’t have had access to.
-(One of the group boards I pinned to was the fabulous and informative INTJ Women board.)

 - Readers found the articles on the group board, clicked through to read them, found my request for volunteers, and followed the call-to-action to contact me.
 Easy and fun!
 And now I have a list of fabulous INTJ and HSP writers for the upcoming series.